 A Legacy of Belonging: Edgehill and LGBTQIA+ Inclusion

 At Edgehill United Methodist Church, we believe that EVERYONE has a place at this table—and that belief has shaped our identity for decades.
-Since the early 1970s, our congregation has been committed to hospitality, justice, and the inclusion of our LGBTQIA+ syblings.
+Since the early 1970s, our congregation has been committed to hospitality, justice, and the inclusion of our LGBTQIA+ siblings.
 That commitment has grown deeper through seasons of courage, conversation, and continual discernment.

 Opening Our Doors in 1971